dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/1-env-guide-overview.md

 ### How many environments do I really need?

-Environments define the way that dbt will execute your code, including
+Environments define the way that dbt will execute your code, including:

-- the **version of dbt** that will run.
+- The **version of dbt** that will run.
-- the **version of your code** to be executed.
+- The **version of your code** to be executed.
-- the **connection information** for your warehouse.
+- The **connection information** for your warehouse.
 - In dbt Cloud, there are **two types of environments:**
-  - **Development** - the environment settings in which you work in the IDE on a development branch.
+  - **Development** — the environment settings in which you work in the IDE on a development branch.
-  - **Deployment** - the environment settings in which a dbt Cloud job runs.
+  - **Deployment** — the environment settings in which a dbt Cloud job runs.

 In this guide, we’re going to focus on **deployment environments**, which determine how your project is executed when a **dbt Cloud job executes**.